mukhal/codebase-to-puzzles/README.md

 <h1 align="center">Turns Codebase into Coding Puzzles with AI</h1>

-> *Want to master a new codebase by solving practical challenges?
-This is a simple AI agent that analyzes a GitHub repository and generates hands-on coding puzzles to help you understand how the code works.
-Learning is all about doing!*
+*This is a super simple LLM "agent" that analyzes a GitHub repository and generates hands-on coding puzzles to help you understand how the code works.
+The idea came to me when I was trying to study for interviews and I felt I wanted to learn concepts and techniques used in good open-source codebases.
+While there are tools [codebase-2-tutorial](https://code2tutorial.com/), reading a tutoprial is a **passive** form of learning.
+True learning is hands-on and happens when code something yourself.
+This wil lgenerate you coding puzzles that you can use to practice for interviews or just to get a stronger foundatoinal understanding of tools.

-&nbsp;&nbsp;**🔸 🎉 Reached Hacker News Front Page** (April 2025) with >900 up‑votes:  [Discussion »](https://news.ycombinator.com/item?id=43739456)

-&nbsp;&nbsp;**🔸 🎊 Online Service Now Live!** (May&nbsp;2025) Try our new online version at [https://code2puzzle.com/](https://code2puzzle.com/) – just paste a GitHub link, no installation needed!

 ## 🚀 Getting Started